Understanding your gas or electricity bill

 8 What do I pay?
 This is how much you pay currently if you are paying by direct debit, or how much you owe if it’s a bill.
 It may be more or less than your average monthly usage to account for previous over or under payment.

-9 Personal projection.
+9 Estimate for the next 12 months.
 This is a prediction of how much your gas and/or electricity will cost over the next year.

 10 Cheaper tariffs.
 Your bill or statement must show whether there is a cheaper tariff you could switch to with your current supplier.
 Their customer service team can usually also advise if there is a better tariff for you.
 Your supplier normally only displays cheaper tariffs they offer, but another supplier might be much cheaper.